robdodson/robdodson.github.com/source/_posts/2012-04-28-playing-with-ruby-dates.markdown

 Active Support is a library extracted from Rails which adds a ton of sugar to the Ruby language.
 As the author's describe it:

 >Active Support is a collection of various utility classes and standard library extensions that were found useful for Rails.
-All these additions have hence been collected in this bundle as way to gather all that sugar that makes Ruby sweeter.
+All these additions have hence been collected in this bundle as a way to gather all that sugar that makes Ruby sweeter.

 It's broken into several pieces so you can choose to load only the parts that you'll actually be using. *I'm going to write an upcoming article on Active Support.
 For now we'll just require it all.*